daytonaio/content/guides/20240823_how_to_setup_postgresql_playground_in_daytona.md

   daytona code
   ```

+Now, your preferred IDE should be open and you'll be prompted to open in it in a devcontainer.
+Click it and you should see PostgreSQL prompt in your IDE terminal.

+Follow the set of instructions in the next section to interact with the PostgreSQL development environment.

 ## Performing Some Basic PostgreSQL CRUD Operations in the Workspace

 - ### Login to PostgreSQL using `psql` and username `postgres`